ahasanhub/express-sequelize-template/README.md

-# Express and Sequelize template app
+# Getting Started Express and Sequelize template app
-Nodejs mysql app with auth implementation

 Getting started with node,express and mysql using sequalize

 ### Required Tools